 Her work has also appeared in many Australian publications, including Best Australian Essays, Meanjin, Kill Your Darlings, Island Magazine, The Lifted Brow, Good Weekend, Big Issue, Daily Life and the Guardian.

-Jessie’s upcoming memoir, Staying, will be released by TEXT in May 2018.
+Jessie’s upcoming memoir, Staying, was released by TEXT in May 2018.

 Drop her a line at jessie.x.cole (at) gmail (dot) com